History of Beed: Kankaleshwar Temple

-It is perhaps the oldest and the most beautiful building in the town.
-Historians are not sure about the construction period of this temple.
 The architectural style suggests that it might have been constructed during Yadava period., most probably during the reign of Singhana (1210–47), who also founded Devagiri (Daulatabad).
 The design of this temple has some close similarities to the temples at the famous caves of Ellora.
 Situated in the middle of a small lake in the eastern part of the town, the temple is built with black stone and is carved with excellent human and divine figures.
 A fair is held in the grounds of temple during Mahashivratri.